gevuong/Developer-Projects/art_sharing_api/README.md

 * Browsers aren't the only program that can make HTTP requests.
 When a non-browser client makes an API request, the requestor probably prefers a raw representation of the data rather than an HTML document that includes a lot of extraneous formatting information and is difficult to parse.
 JSON is typically a better format for non-browser clients.

 * The key to building a Rails API is to get your controllers to convert model objects into JSON, and then return the JSON.
 This requires support at two layers: the model layer (convert a model to JSON) and the controller layer (return the JSON to the user).

+How data comes into our controllers from the outside world.

+* #params is a method provided by ActionController::Base that returns a hash of all the parameters available.
+The parameters are complied by the router and are sourced from three places:

+Route parameters (e.g. the :id from /users/:id)
+Query string (the part of the URL after the ?: ?key=value) POST/PATCH request data (the body of the HTTP request).